|

 they can always appeal to their union, their school governing bodies, or even the community for help," said Gallie.
 "This

 kind of unprofessional [vigilantism] turns teachers into both the judge and jury -- a very dangerous situation."
+Teachers are, however, increasingly resorting to the use of corporal punishment,

 which is banned, to keep their pupils obedient.
 The council's records indicate that 12 teachers have been found guilty of